pypi/warehouse/docs/development/getting-started.rst

 .. note::

     If you get an error about xz, you may need to install the ``xz`` utility.
-    This is highly likely on Mac OS X and Windows.
+    This is highly likely on macOS and Windows.

 Once the ``make initdb`` command has finished, you are ready to continue.